Conversion Rate Optimierung: Metriken und Tipps für mehr Verkäufe

 3. Loading speed / Pagespeed

 Have you ever left a website prematurely because it didn't load completely even after waiting for several seconds?
 If yes, then you might understand the impact that the loading time of a page can have on its conversion rate.
-According to statistics, a direct correlation can be seen between the loading speed and the aforementioned bounce rate: If the loading time is more than 3 seconds, the bounce rate increases by a third.
-At 6 seconds, it is already twice as high.
-(Quelle: onlinehaendler-news.de)
+According to statistics, a direct correlation can be seen between the loading speed and the aforementioned bounce rate: If the loading time is more than 3 seconds, the bounce rate increases by 32%.
+At 5 seconds, this can already rise to 90%.
+(Source: Trustedshops)

 Shopify also has an evaluation of the loading time, you can reach it as follows: